sanikapanika/uuid-fixer/README.md

 ### 1.1 Auto
 1. Clone the repo
-2. Run `sudo bash install.sh` (scared of sudo? take a look at the script it's safe i even tested it once)
+2. Run `sudo bash install.sh` (scared of sudo? take a look at the script it's safe i even tested it once :P)

 ### 1.2 Manual (control freaks)
 1. Clone the repo